jotaen/xit/Specification.md

 *Checkbox*, *priority*, and *description* MUST be separated by one space character (` `) from each other.
 (Additional space characters MAY appear.)

-The *item* MUST not contain any blank lines.
+The *item* MUST NOT contain any blank lines.
 (I.e. lines that only consist of whitespace characters.)

 ### Checkbox